XueFuzhao/OpenMoE/README.md

 ### Training with TPU/GPU
 1. **On TPUs:** Get a TPU-vm and run the following code on all TPUs.
-Researcher can apply [TPU Research Cloud](https://sites.research.google/trc/about/) to get the TPU resource.
+Researchers can apply [TPU Research Cloud](https://sites.research.google/trc/about/) to get the TPU resource.
 ```
 git clone https://github.com/XueFuzhao/OpenMoE.git
 bash OpenMoE/script/run_pretrain.sh